spack/spack/lib/spack/docs/tutorial_modules.rst

 Set up for the tutorial
 -----------------------

-In order to showcase the capabilities of Spack's module file generation, we need to prepare a representative set of software to work with.
-This set includes different flavors of the same packages installed alongside each other and some :ref:`external packages <sec-external-packages>`.
+In order to showcase the capabilities of Spack's module file generation, we need a representative set of software to work with.
+This set must include different flavors of the same packages installed alongside each other and some :ref:`external packages <sec-external-packages>`.